videoDAC/streaming-back-end/README.md

 __This command includes these parameters__:

 - `{server-ip-address)` is the IP address of the server, which you must provide
-- `{your-stream-id}` a string of text, without spaces, that you must create
+- `{your-stream-id}` a string of text, without spaces, that you must create.
+It can be anything you want.

 SUCCESS: If the platform __is working__, you __will__ see this test-card image with a monotone audio signal, and the number will be incrementing every second: